hoytpr/Lacto_genome/README.md

 General Description is on the **[project](/project.md)** page.

-When possible the bioinformatics of this project will be placed in the following files.
+The bioinformatics of this project will be placed in the following files.

 1. [metadata](/metadata.md)